tables-for-chew/menu/server/READ.md

     }
   });`

-**Add a Menu**
+**Add a Menu Item**
 ----
-  Updates a menu with a given restaurant id and type of meal
+  Adds an item to a menu with a given restaurant id and type of meal

 * **URL**